The Bernette 35 Swiss Design Sewing Machine is a machine that aims to be the beginner’s best friend.

 While some would prefer to see these features automated on any machine, others see the value in mastering these skills by hand just in case the situation ever calls for it.

-No matter what your stance is on this viewpoint, these added features are always a plus, no matter if they’re to be done by hand or automated.
+No matter what your stance, these added features are always a plus, no matter if they’re to be done by hand or automated.

 Bernette 35 Review

 This is a point that not all advanced machines can handle, so it is worth mentioning.
 Provided you use the appropriate feet for the job, this sewing machine can handle denim and softer leather.
 But you may need to consider an alternative for heavier duty items.

 The Bernette 35 is sturdy enough to tackle these materials, making it a more versatile machine overall.